 Ankur Kala means, “a seedling of art.”
 This artisan group helps provide women basic education in language, accounting, and business so that they can acquire the skills necessary to manage their own small ventures.
 Many of the women working with this group have been victims of exploitation, and joining the group has been their first step towards self-reliance.

 Ten Thousand Villages works with Ankur Kala to create tie-dyed scarves, batik greeting cards, wall hangings, and other beautifully handcrafted items.

-It is founder Annie Joseph’s (pictured left) dream that each of the women will live the values of Ankur Kala and sow the seeds of hope, integrity and inspiration among others.
+It is founder Annie Joseph’s (pictured) dream that each of the women will live the values of Ankur Kala and sow the seeds of hope, integrity and inspiration among others.